-Temporary water main shutdowns resume for construction projects
+Temporary water main shutdowns for construction projects have resumed

-With the Governor's order now allowing non-essential construction activities, Utilities plans to resume some construction work that involves temporary water shutdowns.
+With the Governor's order now allowing non-essential construction activities, Utilities has resumed some construction work that involves temporary water shutdowns.

 Most projects involving water shutdowns halted when the "Stay Home" order was first issued, so residents would not be without water during the most critical times.
 It's important to restart this work now for several reasons - to protect water quality, support our economy by moving projects forward, and restore neighborhood streets where work has been unfinished.

 We understand being without water even for a short time will be difficult for people still working at home.
 Utilities will plan work to reduce the impact to customers as much as possible, including providing advanced notice to help customers prepare a temporary water supply, performing work at night in some cases, and offering extra bottled water supplies upon request.

-Utilities is continuing steps to protect field staff health and reduce exposure to the virus, which helps keep residents safe.
-Teams are staggering shifts, adding weekend shifts to allow for smaller crews and facilitate social distancing on the job, essential teams are working in staggered shifts, with one person assigned per vehicle.
+Utilities has take numerous steps to protect field staff health and reduce exposure to the virus, which helps keep residents safe.
+To facilitate smaller crews and allow necessary social distancing on the job, essential teams are working in staggered shifts, with one person assigned per vehicle.
 Utilities also opened an additional alternate facility, and access to facilities is strictly limited.

 Despite these changes, most residents should not notice any difference in service levels.
 Customers who call the administrative office may experience a delay in response from staff working remotely, but Utilities will continue to be available for emergency help 24 hours a day.

 Bellevue's drinking water is safe from COVID-19

 Yes, your tap water is safe to drink and use.
 Bellevue purchases our drinking water from Seattle Public Utilities (SPU).
 In a statement on their website, SPU confirms our drinking water "remains safe and protected against contaminants, including COVID-19 caused by the novel coronavirus."
 In addition to normal water treatment processes that remove and inactivate contaminants, SPU conducts daily water quality tests to help keep your water safe.